encetroc/waypok-pos-v2/README.md

 pnpm add -D mysql2
 ```

+2. create a planetscale account and create a dev branch

-2. add envariables for planetscale
+3. add envariables for planetscale

 ```
 DATABASE_HOST=